imagej/imagej.github.io/_pages/news/2017-05-30-comprehensive-updates.md

 The most exciting news is that, as [announced on the ImageJ forum](http://forum.imagej.net/t/jupyter-notebook-for-imagej/5421), there is now a {% include github org='hadim' repo='scijava-jupyter-kernel' label='SciJava Jupyter Kernel' %} enabling ImageJ to be used with [Jupyter Notebook](https://jupyter.org/) in all of the [supported scripting languages](/scripting#supported-languages).

-Please peruse the [ImageJ Tutorial notebooks](/tutorials) for examples of this kernel in action!
+Please peruse the [ImageJ2 tutorial notebooks](/tutorials/notebooks) for examples of this kernel in action!

 ## Sweeping component updates